AndrewR16/odin-hangman/README.md

 # Hangman

-Created for the Odin Project
+Created for The Odin Project

 To play:
 - Open the project and run ```ruby main.rb```